Facebook diversifies board with American Express CEO

 Facebook is nabbing outgoing American Express CEO Kenneth Chenault for its board of directors — and in doing so, appointing its first black board member.

-Chenault, who has been the chairman and CEO of American Express since 2001, in February joins a board which includes Netflix CEO Reed Hastings, venture capitalist Marc Andreessen, entrepreneur and early Facebook investor Peter Thiel, as well as Facebook COO Sheryl Sandberg.
+Chenault, chairman and CEO of American Express since 2001, in February joins a board that includes Netflix CEO Reed Hastings, venture capitalist Marc Andreessen, entrepreneur and early Facebook investor Peter Thiel, as well as Facebook COO Sheryl Sandberg.

 The appointment comes at a time when Silicon Valley is taking serious flak for its lack of diversity.
-In tech, the representation of black and Hispanics in particular is low— usually well under 10 percent each.
+In tech, the representation of blacks and Hispanics in particular is low — usually well under 10 percent each.
 Facebook's most recent diversity report from August 2017 disclosed that the company's workforce is 3 percent black, up one percentage point from the previous year.
 What's more, representation tends to decrease higher up the corporate ladder.

 People outside tech have noticed the disparity.
 In October, Reps.
 Barbara Lee from California and G.K.
 Butterfield from North Carolina— members of the Congressional Black Caucus— visited Silicon Valley to meet with companies like Facebook and Twitter about increasing representation all the way up to the board level.